The exponential map at a cuspidal singularity: The exponential map in the case of a Morse function

 The claim that each singular point $\overbp$ of $\bV$ is the starting point of a trajectory of $\bV$ follows from the invariant manifold theorem and Lemma \ref{lemma-eigenvalues} since the unstable tangent space at $\overbp$ contains the eigenvector for the eigenvalue $\lambda=1$, which points inside $M$.

 Finally, returning to the unrescaled geodesic vector field we have $r'=\xi + O(r^2)$ along a geodesic, and since $\xi$ is near one this implies that the geodesic reaches $r=0$ in finite backward time, so $T_-$ is finite.
-This completes the proof of Theorem \ref{thm: crit pts}.
+Also, it implies that there is $\tau_0>0$ only depending on $r_0$ so that $r(t)<r_0$ for $t-T_-\leq \tau_0$, and this proves part (c).